Visas and immigration

 Anyone traveling to South Africa will need a visa to enter the country; be it for a holiday, visiting family, joining a partner, living, working, or studying.
 However, some countries are exempt from this rule.

 When traveling with a child under 18, you should always check the current South African visa requirements and child policy as these sometimes change.
-From 8 November 2019, for instance, foreign children traveling with their parents no longer need to present parental consent letters or birth certificates.
+Since 8 November 2019, for instance, foreign children traveling with their parents no longer need to present parental consent letters or birth certificates.
 Nonetheless, it can’t hurt to keep a parental consent letter and birth certificate handy just in case.

 Toddler standing on knees looking through big window at planes at Cape Town airport in South Africa, his family would need visas to be move there